X4mp/benchmark/WHITEPAPER.md

 ### Network Providers
 Mobile and broadband network operators can detect geographical locations where they have slow connectivity and execute alerts to warn their customer support automatically or execute any other actions in their corporate infrastructure.

-They can also create reports to detect the connectivity speed of their competitors on a specific geolocation, detect their weak spots and target their user acquisition strategy to that specific geolocation, on customers of that competitor.
+They can also create reports to detect the connectivity speed of their competitors on a specific geolocation, detect their weak spots and adapt their user acquisition strategy to that specific geolocation, on customers of that competitor.

 ### Content delivery networks
 Content delivery networks (CDN's) have origin servers where they host the original files of their customers.
 They then create copies of those files on servers that are physically located near the customers that want to download those files.